apmcleod/voice-splitting/README.md

 ### GUI
 To run the GUI version of the project, use the command `java -cp bin voicesplitting.gui.VoiceSplittingGUI`.
+An in-depth walkthrough of how to use the GUI can be found in the [GUI Readme](http://apmcleod.github.io/voice-splitting/gui.html).

 ### Command Line
 #### Arguments